instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/thread_of_thought.md

     Proceed through the context systematically, zeroing in on areas that could provide the answers we’re seeking

-We can implement this using `instructor` as seen below
+We can implement this using `instructor` as seen below.

 ```python hl_lines="43-44"
 import instructor